fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/Add-AzureRMGalleryItem.md

 ```

 ### -GalleryItemUri
-The http/https uri containing the .azpkg file.
+Specifies the http/https URI containing the .azpkg file.
 The Uri should be accessible to the gallery service

 ```yaml